MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ![Screenshot of resource account and language settings](media/call-queue-name-language.png)

 1. Type a name for the call queue.
-(Please note that the name the Agents will see when they receive an incoming call will be the Resource account name).
+(Please note that the name the agents will see when they receive an incoming call will be the resource account name.)

 2. Click **Add accounts**, search for the resource account that you want to use with this call queue, click **Add**, and then click **Add**.